 There are two types of fiber: soluble (viscous) and insoluble (non-viscous).
 Soluble fiber dissolves in water when it reaches the gut and has numerous beneficial effects on metabolism.
 It is made up of compounds such as beta-glucans, mucilages, pectins, gums, psyllium, and some hemicelluloses.
 Soluble fiber is found predominantly in fruits, vegetables, nuts, beans, and oats.
 Insoluble fiber, on the other hand, doesn’t dissolve in water and acts mainly as a bulking agent.
 It is made up of compounds such as cellulose, lignin, and some hemicelluloses.
 Most of insoluble fibers come from the bran layers of cereal grains.

-Fiber promotes weight loss, particularly around the abdominal area by:
+Fiber promotes weight loss by:

 Both soluble and insoluble fiber is beneficial for health, but only the soluble type seems to have the appetite-suppressant effect.
 (4) The reason is that soluble fiber dissolves into a gel-like substance when reaching the gut by attracting water.
 This gel-like substance slows down the emptying of the stomach and increases the time it takes to digest and absorb nutrients, resulting in a notably suppressed appetite and increased satiety.
 There is also some evidence that eating foods high in soluble fiber helps to target belly fat specifically.
 (5)